-“My control over myself wasn’t as good.
+“My control over myself wasn’t as good then as it is now.
 The Army, hell, the United States in general, wasn’t as open to that as it is now.”
 Chuck gave a one shoulder shrug.
 “But I knew a little about medicine, and patching people up in dire situations, so I became an EMT.
-I liked saving lives rather than ruining them.”
+I liked the idea of possibly saving lives rather than ruining them.”

 “It ended much the same way my time in the Army did.
-I enjoyed the work, but I realized that the stress of life and death situations eroded my control over my power, I had to leave.
+I enjoyed the work, but I realized that the stress of life and death situations eroded my control over my power.
+I was good at it, don’t get me wrong, but it’s stressful.
+I’d get in these life and death situations, thinking I had control, then the next thing you know I have a crowd around me.
+Not gathered to gawk like people do, but drawn to me.
+You can’t blend in like that, I had to leave.
 I needed less stressful work.
 Or, at least, work that was stressful away from people.”

 “It’s mostly solitary work.
 I can avoid people and their entanglements when I want to.
-And it pays well.”
+Plus, it pays well.”

 There was a long silence.
 Ill paved county highway hummed under the beater’s tires.